decentralized-identity/keri/docs/Q-and-A.md

 {TBW prio 1}

 ## *Q: What is the practical use of signatures?
-In general they can proof the control of a private key at a certain point back in time.
+In general they can proof the authoritive control over a private key at a certain point back in time.
 _(@henkvancann)_

 ## **Q: Do verifiers, validators, witnesses and watchers all sign off `payloads`?